-Meet Kristen Kuk, an AIA Associate at Axis Architecture + Interiors.
+Meet Kristen Kuk, AIA Associate at Axis Architecture + Interiors.
 Kristen has been with Axis since June 2013.
-She grew up in Big Rapids, Michigan and graduated from Ferris State University, followed by a Master of Architecture degree from Ball State University.
+She grew up in Big Rapids, Mich., and graduated from Ferris State University, followed by a Master of Architecture degree from Ball State University.
 Kristen enjoys Axis because it’s a collaborative environment where the team knows how to work hard, and to have fun.

 Which projects are you most proud to have been a part of, and why?

-The Indianapolis Fire Station #7, definitely.
+The Indianapolis Fire Station No. 7, definitely.
 I was involved in the project from concept through construction and enjoyed the challenge of working through the building’s large scale.
 I also enjoyed choosing the color palette – just the right shade of red for the metal exterior.
 It was great to see all the pieces come together.

 I’m also proud of my work on recent residential projects, where no detail goes unnoticed.
-How will my client’s use every inch of the space?
+How will my clients use every inch of the space?
 And how can we give them a design that’s functional and aesthetically pleasing?

 How would you describe your design style?

-My aesthetic is clean, simple forms with an emphasis on the details.
+My aesthetic is clean, simple forms, with an emphasis on the details.
 The beauty is in highlighting moments throughout the space.

-What is the most rewarding part about being a Graduate Architect for Axis?
+What is the most rewarding part about being a graduate architect for Axis?